wishbee/gotest/README.md

 === RUN   TestScenario_AssertEqual
 Scenario: Test ShouldBeEqualTo
     When I set the Id as 4
-        Then I expect the value should be equal to 4 And I reset Id as 5
+        Then I expect Id should be equal to 4
+        And I reset Id as 5
-            Then I expect the value should be equal to 5 Some information logging...
+            Then I expect Id should be equal to 5
+            Some information logging...
             Some more informational logging
         And I reset Id again to 0
-            Then I expect the value should be equal to 0
+            Then I expect Id should be equal to 0
 --- PASS: TestScenario_AssertEqual (0.00s)
 PASS